Spatial anisotropies from long wavelength scalar and tensor modes: Abstract

 \section{Abstract}

-We study the leading physical effect of superhorizon scalar and tensor fluctuations on a flat adiabatic universe.
-We show that it is described by one of three Bianchi solutions.
-It is well known that adiabatic scalar perturbations with wavelengths comparable to the horizon scale can mimic the spatial curvature of an otherwise flat Friedmann universe.
-Similarly, adiabatic tensor perturbations in the same long-wavelength limit are known to behave as a homogeneous shearing of the background spacetime, as observed in Bianchi type I cosmologies.
-In this work, we examine whether the simultaneous evolution of scalar and tensor adiabatic modes in the near-horizon regime could give rise to more general Bianchi cosmologies, including spatially curved cases.
-Assuming a matter-dominated universe, and working to first order in perturbations but at second order in a spatial gradient expansion, we identify modes that are either pure gauge or unsourced, rendering them unobservable.
-This enables us to derive an effective metric that retains the spatial symmetries of three known Bianchi cosmologies: type I, V, and IX.
-These correspond to cases where the ``curvature'' induced by scalar perturbations is zero, negative, or positive, respectively.
+We investigate the dominant physical effects of superhorizon fluctuations in a flat FLRW universe, focusing on whether the combined evolution of scalar and tensor adiabatic modes in the near-horizon regime could lead to geometries beyond those predicted by the conventional separate-universe approach.
+Assuming a matter-dominated universe and working to first order in perturbations but second order in a gradient expansion, we identify modes that are either pure gauge or unsourced, making them observationally irrelevant.
+This allows us to derive an effective metric that preserves the spatial symmetries of three well-known Bianchi cosmologies, namely, types I, V, and IX.
+In this framework, scalar perturbations induce spatial curvature, while the shear arises from long-wavelength tensor perturbations.